A Newly Discovered 59-Foot Asteroid Just Skimmed Earth At 26,200 MPH

 Earlier today, planet Earth had a close brush with a tiny 59-foot asteroid that has only been on NASA‘s radar for a very short while.
 Known as asteroid 2019 TZ6, the small space rock scraped past our planet at 3:13 p.m.
-ET on October 11 and managed to get extremely close to Earth’s surface — so close, in fact, that it passed almost within the distance to the moon.
+ET on October 11 while managing to get extremely close to Earth’s surface — so close, in fact, that the asteroid passed by at nearly the same distance as the moon.

 This is the latest in a series of close asteroid encounters that have brought an unusual number of wayfaring space rocks nearly as close as the moon.
 For instance, a 131-foot asteroid swung by Earth on October 9, zipping past our planet at 1.41 times the distance between Earth and the moon.
 Before that, a 52-foot asteroid skimmed Earth on October 8 at 1.47 times the lunar distance.

-Today’s celestial visitor also managed to creep in very close to the planet’s surface, wandering as close as 1.43 times the distance to the moon.
+On October 11, the celestial visitor also managed to creep in very close to the planet’s surface, wandering as close as 1.43 times the distance to the moon.
 Hurtling past us at a cruising speed of nearly 26,200 mph, the tiny rock buzzed Earth from 334,800 miles away.
 By comparison, the moon sits at an average distance of 238,900 miles from Earth.

-The interesting thing about asteroid 2019 TZ6 is that it nearly slipped past NASA’s radar.
+The interesting thing about asteroid 2019 TZ6 is that the rock nearly slipped past NASA’s radar.
 According to a report released today by the Jet Propulsion Laboratory (JPL) in Pasadena, California, the rock was picked up by NASA asteroid trackers just yesterday.
-The tiny object flew past Earth only one day after it was discovered, continuing the streak of close asteroid approaches that have been occurring over the past two weeks.
+The tiny object flew past Earth only one day after being discovered, continuing the streak of close asteroid approaches that has been occurring over the past two weeks.

 Although only recently spotted, asteroid 2019 TZ6 is not new to our corner of space.
 The asteroid orbits the sun once every 373 days and frequently passes by Earth as it circles the giant star.
 Its orbital path around the sun indicates that the rock is an Apollo-type asteroid.
 This means that the asteroid zips through the solar system on an orbit that allows it not only to approach Earth, but to occasionally intersect the planet’s orbit as well.
 As such, NASA has labeled the asteroid as potentially “Earth-crossing.”